Aboriginal Cadet - Selection Process

 - Full Background and Integrity Check

-Applicants who are unsuccessful at Stage 3 will be given an individual reapplication date (if applicable).
+Applicants who are not progressed will be given an individual reapplication date (if applicable).